Less important synonyms are words that describe things that do not matter much. In very simple English, less important means not a big deal.

 Examples:

-- He asked a modest fee.
+- He asked for a modest fee.

 - A modest role played.